Credit Cards: How They Work and What You Need to Know

 • Credit card applications require information like your income, age, and debts.

-• Credit cards let you build up a credit history, which can decrease the cost of borrowing.
+• Credit cards help you build a credit history, which can decrease borrowing costs.

 • Credit cards give customers and businesses a universal form of payment.